FFMS/ffms2/doc/ffms2-avisynth.md

  - **1**: Safe normal.
 Bases seeking decisions on the keyframe positions reported by libavformat.
  - **2**: Unsafe normal.
 Same as mode 1, but no error will be thrown if the exact seek destination has to be guessed.
  - **3**: Aggressive.
 Seeks in the forward direction even if no closer keyframe is known to exist.
 Only useful for testing and containers where libavformat doesn't report keyframes properly.

-##### int rffmode = 0
-Controls how RFF flags in the video stream are treated; in other words it's equivalent to the "field operation" mode switch in DVD2AVI/DGIndex.
-Valid modes are:

- - **0**: Ignore all flags (the default mode).
- - **1**: Honor all pulldown flags.
- - **2**: Equivalent to DVD2AVI's "force film" mode.

-Note that using modes 1 or 2 will make `FFVideoSource` throw an error if the video stream has no RFF flags at all.
-When using either of those modes, it will also make the output be assumed as CFR, disallow vertical scaling and disallow setting the output colorspace.
-`FFPICT_TYPE` will also not be set as the output is a combination of several frames.
-Other subtle behavior changes may also exist.

-Also note that "force film" is mostly useless and only here for completeness' sake, since if your source really is safe to force film on, using mode 0 will have the exact same effect while being considerably more efficient.

 ##### int width = -1, int height = -1
 Sets the resolution of the output video, in pixels.